 So, I turned 33 this year.
 I’m still trying to wrap my head around that, BUT I did have a great time celebrating the day regardless.
 Did you know that you can get a free ride to Catalina Island on your birthday?
 Catalina Express offers a free round trip ride when you bring a friend who pays full price.
 You have to register on their website in advance, and then use the code they give you when you reserve tickets.
 Print the tickets as well as the Birthday Pass beforehand and when you check in they will give you a Birthday Button to wear so you can get your discounts in Avalon.
 You can find a list of all the discounts here.
-There’re all kinds of deals on aquatic rentals, massages, tours, and more exciting adventures.
+There are all kinds of deals on aquatic rentals, massages, tours, and more exciting adventures.

 I took my lifelong birthday buddy – my dad – and we enjoyed a truly beautiful day on the island together.
 Catalina has been a getaway destination for a hundred years, all the way back to the early 1900s when Avalon was built, to the 1950s and 60s for Hollywood elite, and it’s still a destination for all kinds of celebrations.
 It’s also a fun place to spend the weekend, or to just to have a chance to chill on a different beach.
 Just 26 miles from LA, but it feels like a world away.

 It is important to note that while you are saving the price of the boat trip over, Catalina is not exactly a budget friendly place to visit.
 There are ways to keep it thrifty, however, like packing lunch or buying food to eat from the Vons in Avalon, or embracing bi-ped travel, or just spending the whole day on the beach.
-There are also a few birthday discounts on activities and restaurants.

 Catalina Island Museum